utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-slice-vs-splice.md

 We told the `splice` to enter our new element `random` at position 0.
 We can even define multiple elements here!

-You can have a play with these two methods on this Codepen.
+You can play with these two methods on this Codepen.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="LYpKqgX" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript Slice vs Splice">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/LYpKqgX">